The Party

 Sithar 7th Bureau Head

-Note: The United Front Work Department is responsible for relations with non-party entities including ethnic minorities.
-The UFWD’s 7th Bureau was established in 2005 to handle Tibetan affairs.
-The UFWD comes under the Party’s Central Committee (see Column 1, The Party) but it is higher than most Party offices.
-It is directed by the Party leaders, but it also influences them.
+UFWD is responsible for relations with non-party entities including ethnic minorities.
+The 7th Bureau was established in 2005 to handle Tibetan affairs.
+The UFWD comes under the Party’s Central Committee but it is higher than most Party offices.
+It is directed by Party leaders, but also influences them.

 Chinese People’s Political Consultative Conference (2,200 members)